tensorflow/fold/tensorflow_fold/g3doc/setup.md

 source ~/tensorflow/bin/activate.csh  # if using csh
 ```

-Install the pip for TensorFlow.
+Install the pip package for TensorFlow.
 For Python 2.7 CPU-only, this will be:

 ```
 pip install https://storage.googleapis.com/tensorflow/linux/cpu/tensorflow-1.0.0rc0-cp27-none-linux_x86_64.whl